No-go theorem for the classical Maxwell-Lorentz electrodynamics in odd-dimensional worlds

 iterate it with $\Lambda(\partial)$, and use the Bianchi identity $\partial_\beta{}^\ast\!
 F^\beta=0$, to obtain

-It is clear from Eq.\ (\ref{field-eq-CS}), even without explicit writing its solution, that the field strength generated by a point-like charged particle is nonzero.
-Therefore, the scheme as a whole is nontrivial.
-Note that Eq.\ (\ref{field-eq-CS}) allows a direct expression of the field variables $F_{\alpha\beta}$ trough the source variables $j^\alpha$, unlike Eq.\ (\ref{maxw}) which, with this aim in view, must be converted to the the vector potential equation (\ref{wave-equation-D}), culminating in the pure gauge solution.
+It is clear from (\ref{field-eq-CS}), even without explicit writing its solution, that the field strength generated by a point charged particle is nonzero because equation (\ref{field-eq-CS}) allows expressing the field $F_{\alpha\beta}$ directly in terms of the source $j^\alpha$.
+We thus see that the classical dynamics governed by the action (\ref{S-CS}) is nontrivial.

-To summarize, in an effort to obtain a classical description of odd-dimensional worlds, one should not use the action (\ref{S-em}) resulting in zero electromagnetic coupling $e$.
-A credible speculation is that some nonelectromagnetic field, e.\ g., scalar, is of paramount importance here.
-An alternative way out is a modification of the electromagnetic action (\ref{S-em}) in the Chern--Simons spirit, which, though, may introduce some off-beat properties (massive gauge fields, nonlinearity in higher dimensions, etc.).

-5mm { {\bf Acknowledgments}} 2mm This work is supported by the International Science and Technology Center, Project 840.
+The initial version of this paper ``On classical electrodynamics in odd-dimensional worlds'', hep-th/0208170, by B. P. Kosyakov, was rewritten by the present authors.
+The main trouble with the previous version was that the author cannot parry the objection against the no-go theorem discussed in Section 3.
+The three present authors together managed to meet the challenge.